prantlf/minified-size/README.md

   All three sizes are estimated by default.
 File paths may contain wildcards.
   If "--" is entered instead of files, the standard input will be read.
-  Stylesheets are recognized by the extension ".css", or they can be forced by the language "css" in the command line.
+  Stylesheets are recognized by the extension ".css", or they can be forced by the language "css" on the command line.
+Web pages are recognized by the extension ".htm[l]", or they can be forced by the language "html".
 ```

 ### Errors